gene-git/Arch-mkpkg/README.md

 While mkpkg works for all the packages I build, I consider this *beta* until it's had sufficient time to get beaten up some more :)

-One possible area for extension is for those packages in makedepends that arguably may not require rebuild.
-While compiler tools certainly do demand a rebuild things such as *git* may not.
-While it's better to err on being conservative and build when not entirely needed, it's certainly better than vice versa.
-On the other hand, packages such as python, in my view do demand a rebuild.

-That said we may consider a future enhancement which could mark such dependencies so as to be ignored as far as makepdends checks go.

-One simple way to achieve that would be to add a new variable to the PKGBUILD with the list of those packages which should be ignord for driving a rebuild.

 # 6. Arch AUR Package - TBD